metaplex-foundation/metaplex-program-library/README.md

 - simplified build and installation procedures taking advantage of `cargo` package management, including a binary distributable package ready to use;
 - robust error handling and validation of inputs, including improvements to config and cache files, leading to more informative error messages.

-See [the docs](https://docs.metaplex.com/sugar/introduction) for full installation and usage instructions.
+See [the docs](https://docs.metaplex.com/tools/sugar/introduction) for full installation and usage instructions.

 > **Note:** This is a beta release of Sugar.
 Use at your own risk.
-The current version supports only systems running macOS, Linux, or another Unix-like OS.

 ## Installation